 Not only this drink is good as hot remedy for cold, but it will make a great cold punch as well.
 Perfect for festive gathering.
 After you simmer all the ingredients, sweeten with sugar/honey and chill.
 Then pour ginger ale to mix and garnish with pine nuts.
 Superb fall punch ready in snap.

-If you are not the slicing type cook, you can skip this slicing and use them as a whole.
+Slice each jujube in 3 sections.
+The center piece will have the seed.
+If you are not the slicing-type cook, you can skip this slicing and use them as a whole.

 As for a cold punch, sweeten with honey or sugar first, then chill in the fridge until ready to use.
 Mix with ginger ale and sprinkle a little bit of pine nuts.
-Now you have a gorgeous and classy fall punch ready to serve.
+Now you have a gorgeous, classy fall punch ready to serve.

 Can I share with you something great that happened to me?

-My kids think I’m famous… I don’t think the fame is my thing in life but I certainly enjoy seeing my hard works gloriously shown on a published form of paper.
-Better keep this issue in my safe box…, so that my posterity throughout the generations can see.
+My kids think I’m famous.
+I don’t think the fame is my thing in life but I certainly enjoy seeing my hard works shown on a published form.
+I better keep this issue in my safe box, so that my posterity throughout the generations can see it.
 LOL!

 - In a large pot combine jujube, pear, ginger, cinnamon sticks, and water.
 Cover the pot with a lid and bring to boil, reduce the heat to low and simmer for 1 hour or a little longer.